-All graduating students from AISA Full School Members are eligible to apply for The Margaret Sanders Scholarship Several scholarships may be awarded throughout the various Educational Regions as recognized by AAIE worldwide.
+All graduating students from AISA Full School Members are eligible to apply for The Margaret Sanders Scholarship for the year 2012-2013.
+Several scholarships may be awarded throughout the various Educational Regions as recognized by AAIE worldwide.
 (05/18)

 Margaret Sanders AISA Scholarship for Girls